-Has Gran Tierra Energy Inc. Been A Good Investment?
+Does Gran Tierra Energy Have A Good ROCE?

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.